timfurnish/CodeLouisville_FEWD2018_Project/README.md

 # JIBNA REBUILD

 This is a prototype rebuild of a website for http://jibna.com utilizing the Bootstrap framework.
 As built on bootstrap, the site is mobile first and fully responsive to a variety of screen dimensions.
-Currently just two pages are built out: home (index.html) and Newsletter (newsletter.html).
+Currently just 3 pages are built out: home (index.html), Newsletter (newsletter.html) and Agents (agents.html).
 The home page constains a modal form for login.
 The newsletter page is a table of contents populated using a custom script (toc.js) which pulls data from a json file (.articles.json) and formats it into html.

 ### Installing